 Haringey is an exciting, vibrant borough with a wide range of leisure and cultural opportunities.
 This includes gambling, a legal entertainment activity that brings enjoyment to many Haringey residents.
 The Council's policy is that residents should have the opportunity to enjoy gambling in a safe, controlled way, free from harm.
 Integral to this has been the analysis of gambling related harm which informs this policy.
 The analysis explores local area-based vulnerability to gambling related harm and, as such, provides context to both this policy and the 'local area profile'.
 This enables consideration to be given to local issues that must be addressed by local operators and to the extent to which any further development of a gambling offer within the borough may be appropriate.
-This is only possible if the specific risks associated with gambling in Haringey are understood by all, if the Council takes a strong approach to licensing and if gambling operators show genuine responsibility in the steps they take to respond to risks.

-This Gambling Policy lays out the risks associated with gambling that we face in Haringey and what the Council expects of gambling operators in terms of their response to those risks.
 The risks we are concerned about include those covered by the licensing objectives of the Gambling Act 2005 - crime and disorder and the harm/exploitation of children and other vulnerable persons.
 There are also Haringey-specific risks - we are particularly concerned about the clustering of betting shops in Haringey's most deprived communities, where there is also a higher incidence of crime, mental health conditions and demand for debt advice.
-Haringey is particularly concerned about the health impacts of problem gambling.
-In particular, significantly higher risks are associated with gaming machines and gambling addictions and the associated harm to health and wellbeing.
+Haringey is particularly concerned about the health impacts of problem gambling We will work to ensure that the local risk assessments produced by gambling operators are meaningful and reflective of the real risks in Haringey.